Metalnem/mijailovic.net/_drafts/books-2017-q2.md

 (HTTP/1.1, HTTP/2), and high-level browser APIs (XMLHttpRequest, Server-Sent Events, WebSockets, WebRTC).
 Even if you are familiar with some (or all) of the topics, you will learn something new and interesting.
-For example, I never cared a lot about how cellular networks work, but I learned a lot about them reading this book.
+For example, I never cared about how cellular networks work, but I learned a lot about them reading this book.
 And it’s not just trivia—knowing how modern mobile networks work is surprisingly relevant to performance.
 For that reason alone, this book was worth reading for me.